-As at today, Gtbank has over 200 branches, over 15 cash centers, 18 e-branches, and over 40 GTExpress locations in Nigeria.
+As of today, Gtbank has over 200 branches, over 15 cash centers, 18 e-branches, and over 40 GTExpress locations in Nigeria.

-The 31 year old bank is still one of the top 10 banks in Nigeria and was recently awarded best bank in Nigeria by Euromoney Awards for Excellence 2019.
+The 31-year-old bank is still one of the top 10 banks in Nigeria and was recently awarded the best bank in Nigeria by Euromoney Awards for Excellence 2019.

-In year 1970, it was the first bank to undertake public offering and within the space of the next 16 years it had grown in size and wings.
+In the year 1970, it was the first bank to undertake public offering and within the space of the next 16 years, it had grown in size and wings.

-In the early 90s, UBA was one of the four giants of the banking sector then, and is still a giant in the industry as it remains one of the top 10 banks in Nigeria 2019.
+In the early 90s, UBA was one of the four giants of the banking sector back then, and is still a giant in the industry as it remains one of the top 10 banks in Nigeria.

-In year 1990, UBA merged with Standard Trust Bank and in year 2005, Continential Trust Bank was absorbed and replaced by UBA.
+In the year 1990, UBA merged with Standard Trust Bank and in the year 2005, Continental Trust Bank was absorbed and replaced by UBA.

 Year 2006 did not go by without witnessing the acquisition of Trade Bank.
 In the following years, it also acquired City Express Bank, Metropolitan Bank, and African Express Bank.